-In our examples to consistently estimate the optimal number of nearest neighbors we use the generalized cross validation procedure propoused by \citet{LG87}, i.e.
+In our examples to consistently estimate the optimal number of nearest neighbours we use the generalized cross validation procedure proposed by \citet{LG87}, i.e.

-When $d$ is large nonparametric estimators perform poorly due to the curse of dimensionality.
-In this case a semi-parametric approach should be used like that proposed by \citet{HS96}.
+When $d$ is large, nonparametric estimators perform poorly due to the curse of dimensionality.
+In this case, a semi-parametric approach should be used like that proposed by \citet{HS96}.
 Also a recent proposal by \citet{BFGM13} called COBRA can be used to avoid the curse of dimensionality.
 The consistency result given in the following theorem will still be valid as long as the semi-parametric estimates verify the consistency assumptions required for the purely nonparametric estimates.

-On the other hand we will be mainly interested in cases where d is small.
+We will be mainly interested in cases where $d$ is small.
 In our experience a good idea is to start the search with some genetic algorithm which provides an initial solution with a few variables ($d$ small) and then improve the result working with $card(I) \leq d$.
 Also a forward-backward algorithm as the one proposed in \cite{selection} can be used.

 \

 Finally, we define, for each $I \in \mathcal{I}_d$, the corresponding empirical versions